 On December 19, 2018, Granite LP entered into the 2024 Term Loan.
 The initial maturity date of the 2024 Term Loan was December 19, 2022.
 On October 10, 2019, Granite extended the 2024 Term Loan for two years, on the same terms, to mature on December 19, 2024.
-The 2024 Term Loan was available in United States dollars in one drawdown and is fully prepayable without penalty.
+The 2024 Term Loan was available in US dollars in one drawdown and is fully prepayable without penalty.
 Any amount repaid may not be re-borrowed.
-Interest on drawn amounts is calculated based on LIBOR plus an applicable margin determined by reference to the external credit rating of Granite LP.
+Interest on drawn amounts is calculated based on SOFR plus an applicable margin determined by reference to the external credit rating of Granite LP.
+The 2024 Term Loan's interest was initially based on LIBOR plus an applicable margin, but as the Federal Reserve Board discontinued the publication of the US dollar LIBOR benchmark rates on June 30, 2023 and replaced it with SOFR, on April 19, 2023, Granite amended the 2024 Term Loan to update the benchmark rates in these agreements from LIBOR to SOFR, including a fixed spread for the basis difference between LIBOR and SOFR, without any economic impact to Granite.
 The 2024 Term Loan is guaranteed by Granite REIT and Granite GP.
 Although Granite LP is the borrower under the 2024 Term Loan, the financial covenants must be satisfied on the basis of the combined financial statements of Granite REIT and Granite GP.
 On December 19, 2018, Granite LP drew the full US\$185.0 million available under the 2024 Term Loan.
-As at December 31, 2022, the full US\$185.0 million remained outstanding under the 2024 Term Loan.
+As at December 31, 2023, the full US\$185.0 million remained outstanding under the 2024 Term Loan.

-Effective October 21, 2019, Granite amended the terms of its existing 1.225% cross-currency interest rate swap to extend it from December 19, 2022 to December 19, 2024 and reset the Euro fixed rate from 1.225% to 0.522%.
+Effective October 21, 2019, Granite amended the terms of its existing 1.225% cross currency interest rate swap to extend it from December 19, 2022 to December 19, 2024 and reset the Euro fixed rate from 1.225% to 0.522%.
 Under the 0.522% Swap, Granite LP will pay principal of EUR 168.2 million in exchange for which it will receive US\$185 million on December 19, 2024.
-Pursuant to the 0.522% Swap, Granite LP will make monthly Euro denominated fixed rate interest payments at 0.522% in exchange for which it will receive monthly U.S. dollar denominated floating rate interest payments calculated based on LIBOR plus the applicable margin (which will completely offset the interest payable under the 2024 Term Loan).
+Pursuant to the 0.522% Swap, Granite LP will make monthly Euro-denominated fixed rate interest payments at 0.522% in exchange for which it will receive monthly US dollar-denominated floating rate interest payments calculated based on SOFR plus the applicable margin (which will completely offset the interest payable under the 2024 Term Loan).
+Initially, these floating rate interest payments were calculated based on LIBOR plus the applicable margin but were likewise amended on April 19, 2023 to SOFR to match the 2024 Term Loan.

 On September 15, 2022, Granite LP entered into the 2025 Term Loan.
 The maturity date of the 2025 Term Loan is September 15, 2025.
-The 2025 Term Loan is available in United States dollars in one drawdown and is fully prepayable without penalty.
-Any amount repaid may not be re-borrowed.
+The 2025 Term Loan was available in US dollars in one drawdown and is fully prepayable without penalty.
+Any amount repaid may not be reborrowed.
 Interest on drawn amounts is calculated based on SOFR plus an applicable margin determined by reference to the external credit rating of Granite LP.
 The 2025 Term Loan is guaranteed by Granite REIT and Granite GP.
 Although Granite LP is the borrower under the 2025 Term Loan, the financial covenants must be satisfied on the basis of the combined financial statements of Granite REIT and Granite GP.
 On September 15, 2022, Granite LP drew the full US\$400.0 million available under the 2025 Term Loan.
-As at December 31, 2022, the full US\$400.0 million remained outstanding under the 2025 Term Loan.
+As at December 31, 2023, the full US\$400.0 million remained outstanding under the 2025 Term Loan.